 And, of course, the nauseating and often depressing traffic of Salt Lake City.

 This is where you can experience Utah’s world-famous redrock country.
 Truthfully unlike anywhere else on earth.

-As Wallace Stegner once wrote, “No region in America, and so far as I know in the world, has a comparable power to evoke from human beings such responses of surprise, delight, and, above all, awe.”
+As Wallace Stegner put it, “No region in America, and so far as I know in the world, has a comparable power to evoke from human beings such responses of surprise, delight, and, above all, awe.”

 He was talking about Utah.